cap-js/docs/guides/databases.md

 ```

 ::: warning Database constraints aren't intended for checking user input

-Instead, they protect the integrity of your data in the database layer against programming errors.
-If a constraint violation occurs, the error messages coming from the database aren't standardized by the runtimes but presented as-is.
+As developer of an application, you have to ensure in your implementation that the data written to the database is consistent.
+For example, user input must be checked by the application.
 → Use [`@assert.target`](providing-services#assert-target) for corresponding input validations.

-**this is the text from spec meeting wiki, needs to be reworked:**
-If a user runs into a FK constraint error, there is nothing he/she can do, but it signals that the implementation of the app itself has deficiencies
-→ the FK constraint is on the level of an assertion.
+Database constraints act as a last line of defense that protect the integrity of your data
+in the database layer against programming errors, like an assertion.
+If a constraint violation occurs, the error message coming from the database isn't standardized by the runtimes but presented as-is.
-Thus a FK violation error is a signal to the app developer that he needs to do something.
-This signal comes quite late, only when the app is already up and running.
+Such an error is a (late) signal to the _application developer_ that the implementation of the app itself has deficiencies.
-In the same sense the deployment error  due to trigger limit is an early signal to the app developer that he needs to think about a mechanism in the app that ensures that no wrong data can get in to the DB.

 :::

+On SAP HANA, database constraints are internally implemented via triggers on both
+related tables.
+HANA allows no more than 1024 triggers for a table,
+resulting in limits for managed associations with database constraints switched on:
+An entity can't contain more than 1024 such associations, and a given entity cannot be
+the target of more than 1024 associations.
+If you run into this limitation, deactivate
+database level constraints (globally or selectively for some associations)
+and implement another mechanism to assert data integrity.

 ## Using Native Features  { #native-db-functions}